joebew42/elixir-playground/examples/bank_account/scratch.md

 # DONE

+* separate Bank client from Bank server (this will fix collision with function names, see the `server_withdraw`)
 * expose a client interface to `Bank` (encapsulation) in order to hide details about the message
 * express withdrawal and balance as commands: `withdraw` and `check_balance`
 * in `BankAccount` replace conditional with `pattern matching` in the receive block